Everspace/ludobrew-exalted-3e/homebrew/Splats/Dragonblooded/Excellence/Solidity of Ability.md

 type: Supplemental
 ---

-The exalt may pay 2m for an autosuccess, and ignores up to -2 of penalties from physical complications on a roll with the ability.
+The exalt may pay 2m for an autosuccess, and ignores up to -2 of penalties from penalties on a roll with the ability.

-**Note**: Physical complications are an amalgamation of penalties that are in the same conceptual space as Poison, Fatigue, or Wound penalties.